-The exceptional natural beauty of Lord Howe Island, characterised by a diversity of distinct landscapes and wide variety of rare flora and fauna, has long been appreciated by community.
+The exceptional natural beauty of Lord Howe Island, characterised by a diversity of distinct landscapes and a wide variety of rare flora and fauna, has long been appreciated by the local community.

-The Environment & Community Development section of the Lord Howe Island Board is responsible for the protection, enhancement and promotion of the Islands natural environment, cultural heritage, and World Heritage values.
+The Environment and Community Services section of the Lord Howe Island Board is responsible for the protection, enhancement, and promotion of the Island’s natural environment, cultural heritage, and World Heritage values.
+It is responsible for:

-The section carries out operational programs including weed and feral animal control, walking track and visitor facility management, licensing of tour operators, environmental rehabilitation, interpretation, and flora and fauna research priorities and management.
+- Operational programs, including weed and feral animal control, walking track and visitor facility management, licensing of tour operators, environmental rehabilitation and interpretation, and flora and fauna research priorities and management.

-Planning, implementation and management of major ecological projects, which may be funded through external grant funding, including the rodent and weed eradication programs is a large component of the section's responsibilities.
+- Planning, implementation and management of major ecological projects, which may be funded through external grant funding, including the rodent and weed eradication projects.

-The section also manages all statutory land administration and environmental planning and oversees the development assessment and planning process through an external Planning Consultant.
+- Other environmental responsibilities, including management of all statutory land administration and environmental planning; and oversight of the development assessment and planning process through an external planning consultant.